 Other swing states: Pennsylvania, Florida, and Arizona

 PA and FL have been swing states since about 2000.
 PA will be a tossup but if the African American vote is anywhere near 2008 or 2012 levels, Bernie Sanders will win the state in a close, hard fought battle.
 Florida while also a swing state may go to President Trump due to the conservative White vote and the Cuban vote.
 Cubans usually vote Republican.
 Florida is a critical battleground state but I just find it hard to believe that Florida voters would embrace Bernie Sanders’ left wing stance.
 Arizona I would also classify as a battleground state by 2020 because of Latinos’ dissatisfaction with Trump.
 Arizona has traditionally voted Republican since 2000 but because Trump will be so unpopular, that will more than likely cause him to lose the state.
 Do not forget Arizona!
-If Bernie Sanders picks off AZ and wins PA, he ends up with 274 Electoral votes, thus ensuring that he will serve as either the 46th or 47th President of the United States (if Mike Pence is the President prior to the election).
+If Bernie Sanders wins the state of Arizona and wins PA, he ends up with 274 Electoral votes, thus ensuring that he will serve as either the 46th or 47th President of the United States (if Mike Pence is the President prior to the election).

 A photo of US Congresswoman Tulsi Gabbard of Hawaii

 Can Bernie Sanders really beat Donald Trump?